All Episodes

 It's legacybox.com slash Hannity.

-800 nine four-one Sean, we'll be right back.
+800-941, Sean, we'll be right back.

 Acknowledging that, you know, there are only two sexes and thus two genders, or do we reject it?

-You know, like you wake up today and you're thinking, hey, I'm I'm feeling kind of froggy, and uh, you know, maybe maybe I'm an amphibian today.
+You know, like you wake up today and you're thinking, hey, I'm feeling kind of froggy.

-But anyway, you know, as people are just kind of making things up as they go, and as we have this huge sliding scale of morality that is out there.
+But anyway, you know, as people are just kind of making things up as they go, and as we have this huge sliding scale of morality that is out there, do we believe that Israel should have a right to exist?

-Israel and the the Jewish people along with it.
+Or do we believe it, Israel and the Jewish people along with it?

-Uh, do we think they should be brought to an end?
+Do we think they should be brought to an end?

-Because that is a very real thing and has been for a very long time.
+It has been for a very long time.

-I mean, typically even, but we have folks that are working on that eventuality right now.
+But we have folks that are working on that eventuality right now.

-So, for a lot of us, the answers to these types of questions, obvious.
+So for a lot of us, the answers to these types of questions, obvious.

-The Democratic Party, the College Democrats of America, that is the affiliation, they have played their card.
+What we have seen play out this week, the Democratic Party, the College Democrats of America, that is the affiliation, they have played their card.

-They've they've made their position known.
+They've made their position known.

-They said each day that Democrats failed to stand united for a permanent ceasefire, two-state solution, and recognition of a Palestinian state, more and more youth find themselves disillusioned with the party.
+In a statement, which they allowed to be led by the Muslim caucus of the College Democrats, challenging their party's leadership, they said, each day the Democrats fail to stand united for a permanent ceasefire, two-state solution, and recognition of a Palestinian state, more and more youth find themselves disillusioned with the party.

 To the students out there protesting, we stand with you.